The Snows of Hope Ranch Beach

 James N. Powell

 The surf was not always flat.
-On mornings of windswells, the haze usually loafing over the summer shoreline would ghost away, the sky would blue, and above the roaring surf the warm air would tingle with salt spray.
+On mornings of wind swells, the haze usually loafing over the summer shoreline would ghost away, the sky would blue, and above the roaring surf the warm air would tingle with salt spray.
 The covey of nymphs would come to life, plunging through the waves while straining to keep bikinis in place; the lifeguard would wake up; and a few of us surfers would be out in the water, spread along a mile or so of sun-drenched beach.
-From time to time one of us would take off on a surging swell of blue water, drop to the bottom of the wave, lean into a turn, and then squat on his board as a bellowing, hollow vortex of Pacific curled over him.
+From time to time one of us would take off on a surging swell of blue, drop to the bottom of the wave, lean into a turn, and then squat on his board as a bellowing, hollow vortex of Pacific curled over him.

 But there was a countervailing opinion.
-Ray Strange, an oceanographer who daily walked the sands of Hope Ranch Beach, suggested, tactfully, that our spring and summer windswells were not generated by a god, but, scientifically speaking, by the prevailing winds off Point Conception.
+Ray Strange, an oceanographer who daily walked the sands of Hope Ranch Beach, suggested, tactfully, that our spring and summer wind swells were not generated by a god, but, scientifically speaking, by the prevailing winds off Point Conception.

-To this heresy Stein countered that prevailing winds might well act as passive agents involved in the formation of waves, but they could never be their Supreme Cause.
+To this heresy, Stein countered that prevailing winds might well act as passive agents involved in the formation of waves, but they could never be their Supreme Cause.

 We followed Stein’s explanation.
 After all, we could pray to Kahuna, but not to anything as pitifully puny as prevailing winds.

 Watching us perform these rites were sneering gangs of Hodaddies—pasty-fleshed, greasy-haired car guys who never went near the beach, who carried switchblades, and who basically had it out for all surfers.
 Though minor skirmishes sometimes erupted back then between Anglos and Mexican students or between San Marcos and Santa Barbara High kids, these divisions were nothing compared to the division between Hodads and surfers.
 This latter division, after all, was not merely cross-town or racial, but religious: Car guys contemplated Grease and we contemplated The Ocean.
 Obviously, this had to lead to a great war of faiths.
-Back then the Carrillo Rec Center hosted dances every Saturday night.
+Back then, the Carrillo Rec Center hosted dances every Saturday night.
 One enchanted evening after the dance, all the surfers in town, armed with broken beer bottles, lined up on one side of Carrillo, while Hodaddies by the hundreds bristled on the opposite curb.
 Our Gods, we were soon to discover, were inherently bloodthirsty.

 The fine points of our theology were worked out by Stein in private moments while coasting on his bicycle beneath the cool, dark canopy of oaks, down the dark winding road from his aunt’s house.
 And they were imparted, discussed, and refined in conversations with two of his colleagues: Modoc and myself.
 These sessions always took place in a very secret spot, on a roof atop a row of lockers behind the changing rooms at Hope Ranch Beach.
 From the age of 15, on evenings when the surf was flat, we would climb up, assume philosophically comfortable postures, and brood upon eternal verities.

 Central to Stein’s cosmos was a pecking order of surf beings.
 Kahuna, of course, presided over all.
 Next were Santa and Frosty, two huge stucco statues stationed at Santa Claus Lane.
 Then followed the All-Time Charleys.
 These were surfers who actually appeared on the pages of Surfer magazine.
 Slightly below them reigned the Big Mothers.
-These were surfers like Bob Hazard and Jimmy Grey, who were a couple of years older than we and had started surfing before we did.
-Next came ourselves, and below ourselves were those bushy bushy-blond-haired surfers younger than us that we called gremmies.
+These were surfers like Bob Hazard and Jimmy Grey, who were a couple of years older than us and had started surfing before we did.
+Next came ourselves, and below ourselves were those bushy bushy-blond-haired surfers younger than us whom we called gremmies.

 One of the most important matters we discussed was the ritual for surfing Rincon.
 Rincon, of course, is the Santa Barbara Channel’s most remarkable cobblestone point, a subtle bend in the coast about 15 miles south of Santa Barbara.
 During the fall, winter, and early spring, Kahuna moves from His relatively close roost off Point Conception, repositioning Himself thousands of miles to the north—in the general area of the Gulf of Alaska.
 There he produces violent storms, generating powerful, long-period ground swells that pulse into Rincon thousands of miles later with seismic power.
 We established the Rincon ritual because Kahuna was so distant at that time of year—so far to the north—he could not hear us.